fogleman/Craft/README.md

 ### Multiplayer

-Multiplayer support is being developed on the "socket" branch.
 You can run your own server or connect to mine.

 #### Client

-    git checkout socket
-    cmake .
-    make
     ./craft 199.115.118.225 16018

 #### Server

-    git checkout socket
     pip install sqlalchemy
     python server.py [HOST [PORT]]